Clinical Research Units

 Research Coordinator Support Service

-The ICTR Research Coordinator Support Service (RCSS) is a pool of research coordinators that are available for hire on a part-time basis by Johns Hopkins researchers.
+A pool of research coordinators who are available for hire on a part-time basis by Johns Hopkins researchers.